 Master’s Program in Instructional Design by the University of Georgia

 With 6 semesters of material, this online program is the longest one on our list.
 The website states that, after completing it, the student will be prepared not just to apply some learning theory to creating Computer-Based Training (CBT), but will have enough hands-on experience to tackle any real-life instructional design challenge.
-Additional topics include video production, project management, and analytics in ID, as well as learning the ropes of team-based project design.
+Additional topics include video production, project management, and analytics in instructional design, as well as learning the ropes of team-based project design.

 In this online master’s program, you will also gain the knowledge and skills needed to utilize various media creation tools and technologies.
 With these tools, you will create eLearning modules, video presentations, and other forms of educational content.
 Additionally, you will study how design approaches like games, simulations, and educational multimedia can enhance the learning experience.